heilaaks/snippy/docs/source/development.rst

 limited length log messages in lower case letters.

 There are two formats for logs: text (default) and JSON.
-JSON logs can be enabled with --json-logs option.
+JSON logs can be enabled with --log-json option.
 A JSON log has more information fields than text formatted log.
 When -vv option is used with JSON logs, it truncates log message in the same way as with text logs.